Destination comparison

 🇯🇵 Tokyo

-Pick Tokyo if you want big-city energy and food with temples, history and festivals — it scores highest around May and peaks in May (71).
+Pick Tokyo if you want big-city energy and food with temples, history and festivals — its strongest stretch is around May (71).

 Tokyo full guide →